carlahy/garden/modules/vienna/principles of planning and urbanism.md

 ## early capitalism: industrial city miseries, early reforms

 Previously, cities were not built for industries but for handicrafts (eg. vineyards in Vienna).
-An era with little urban planning.
+Industrial is an era with little urban planning.

 #### manchester
 *Hall chapter 10*